 Eufy RoboVac G40+

-For those who aren’t familiar with the brand, Eufy is a leader in budget robot vacuums.
-With the RoboVac G40+ they have taken their tried-and-true slim robot vacuum design and added a lot of performance upgrades, navigation upgrades and features.
+For those unfamiliar with the brand, Eufy is a leader in budget robot vacuums.
+With the RoboVac G40+, they have taken their tried-and-true slim robot vacuum design and added many performance upgrades, navigation enhancements, and features.

-The plus in G40+ means one of those features is an auto-empty dock making it one of just a few Eufy models with one.
+The plus in G40+ indicates that one of its features is an auto-empty dock, making it one of the few Eufy models to offer this.

 Eufy currently offers two variations of the G40.
 The first, and the one in this review, is the Eufy G40+.
-We picked one up and have put it through a handful of tests to measure its performance.
-In this article we’ll cover those findings.
+We picked one up and have put it through a handful of evaluations to measure its performance.
+We’ll cover those findings in this review.

 RELATED: See our Eufy X9 Pro review and competing robot vacuum review of the Roborock Q Revo!